KoffeinFlummi/rustbucket/README.md

 # Disclaimer

 Hooking stuff up to your vehicle's OBD2 connector can lead to anything from blown fuses to broken hardware.
-There are [reports online of attempting to communicate with certain VW airbag controllers via KWP1281 bricking them](https://www.ross-tech.com/vag-com/vw_issues.html) (which is why this project only communicates with the ECU itself at the moment).
+There are [reports online of attempting to communicate with certain VW airbag controllers via KWP1281 bricking them](https://www.ross-tech.com/vag-com/vw_issues.html).
 There are also apparently [instances of clearing the fault codes using KWP1281 leading to deployed airbags for certain errors](http://wiki.ross-tech.com/wiki/index.php/01217).

 I have tested the software and hardware described here successfully on some vehicles/ECUs (see below).
 However, **I cannot provide any guarantee that using this will not cause permanent damage to you or your vehicle.
 Proceed at your own risk.
 Also, don't fuck with airbags please.**